 Leaves spirally twisted, linear to narrow-oblong, usually 3–8 mm long, apex acute to shortly acuminate and often incurved, smooth to tuberculate, covered with stiff hairs or if ± glabrous then usually with stiff hairs near apex.

 Inflorescences usually capitate, terminal and in the upper axils, often tightly clustered, 1–8-flowered; peduncle usually <0.1 cm long, often bearing bracts below the flowers; bracts 1–2 mm long; bracteoles 1–2 mm long.
 Calyx 4–6 mm long, covered externally with stiff hairs or occasionally the hairs few or absent.
 Standard 7–12 mm long.

 Distribution and occurrence: Widespread in dry sclerophyll woodland to forest on acidic, well-drained soils.

-NSW subdivisions: NT
+NSW subdivisions: NT, ST

 Text by P.H.
 Weston & P.C.
 Jobson

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data